iliapolo/dictfile/README.md

 - ...
 - ...

 Immediately i thought to myself: "Hey, no sweat, im sure DockerHub has containers for all these guys!".

 This means all i will have to do is write a *docker-compose* file that defines all of them.
 A quick lookup at the DockerHub registery revieled that even though containers existed for most of these components, they were not exactly what i needed.
-They were either hardcoding some configuration, which was not suitable for me (for example elasticsearch port), or bringing in some extra components that i just did not want (for example StatsD with the graphite container).
+They were either hardcoding some configuration (for example elasticsearch port), or bringing in extra components that i just did not need (for example StatsD with the graphite container).

 This meant that i had to start writing my own docker files, and configure each component to my needs.
 And let me tell you, there was a lot of configuration to do: